When you and your partner discuss a problem, do you seem to end up further apart than when you started the conversation?

 Do you feel your partner doesn’t listen enough before he makes his conclusions?
-It all boils down to our communication style.
-Men and women are different in many ways; their communication style is also quite different.
+It all boils down to our communication styles.

 HOW DO WOMEN COMMUNICATE?

 Women generally prefer to talk out a problem before hearing a solution.

 They love probing and analyzing issues to find out possible causes and consequences associated with them; they don’t just jump into the solutions.

 A woman feels better when she expresses her feelings to her spouse and he understands her clearly before offering any form of solution.